hoaxly/debunkCMS/README.md

 - Document REST API using swagger.

-# Composer based Thunder installation
+# Infos about how to work with the Composer based installation

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).